KenDickey/Small/RuntimeModel.md

 Selectors with 3 hash values -> Method lookup for specific table can use best case hash to reduce collisions.

-[Table class specialization on h1/h2/h3 like that for Selector specialization]
+Table class specialization on h1/h2/h3 like that for Selector specialization.

+Method specialization for tail/leaf/capture/.. like that for Selectors.

 ## Background Reading